Family Invisalign Emergency Dental Implants

 After it’s been confirmed that your tooth and surrounding structure are in good health, getting a dental crown typically requires two visits.

 During the first, Dr. Kim will numb the area and shape the tooth so that a crown can fit over it.
 She will take an impression, which will be sent to a dental lab where the crown is created to beautifully match your other teeth.
 She will fit you with a temporary crown to protect your tooth while the crown is being made, which generally takes about two weeks.

-On the second visit, Dr. Kim will thoroughly inspect the permanent crown to ensure correct size, shape and color.
-She will then remove the temporary crown and cement the permanent crown into place, again checking to be sure that fit, bite and aesthetics are correct.
+On the second visit, Dr. Kim will thoroughly inspect the permanent crown to ensure the correct size, shape, and color.
+She will then remove the temporary crown and cement the permanent crown into place, again checking to be sure that fit, bite, and aesthetics are correct.
 You will be given care instructions to ensure that your crown lasts a very long time.
-With proper care, dental crowns can last 10-20 years, or even a lifetime!
+With proper care, dental crowns can last 10-20 years or even a lifetime!